KaiLikesLinux/upm/README.md

-# Ubuntu Package Manager
+# Ultra Package Manager
-A package manager designed specifically for Ubuntu. \
+A package manager designed specifically for Ubuntu.
-`Ubuntu is a trade mark of Canonical LTD`

 # Usage of UPM:
 ```